• Skip to primary navigation

 What are teeth made of?

-Human teeth allow us to tear, grind and crush food into smaller pieces so we can swallow and digest the food for energy.
+Human teeth allow us to tear, grind, and crush food into smaller pieces, which we then swallow and digest for energy.

 Did you know the way your teeth are aligned in your mouth is unique to you?
 A bit like a fingerprint.